-We can reduce the stigma, and help save lives, just by changing our language.
+You can reduce stigma, and help save lives, just by changing your language.

-We can reverse harmful stereotypes about addiction and improve access to care and support for people affected by this disease.
+You can help reverse harmful stereotypes about addiction, improving access to care and support for people affected by this disease.

 It starts with something that seems small, but actually makes a huge difference: the words and language we use to talk about addiction.